Extending Albert using Python

 md_version = '1.0'

-md_name = 'Fancy Plugin'
+md_name = 'My plugin'

-md_description = 'Do fancy things'
+md_description = 'Does things'

 Technical notes and limitations